CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Example: Invoke an API with HTTP Get with IMASResponse in JSON

 ```
-//An example to invoke an API with Http Get and response with JSON:
+// An example to invoke an API with Http Get and response with JSON:

 Android.Net.Uri.Builder uriBuilder = new Android.Net.Uri.Builder();
 uriBuilder.AppendEncodedPath("protected/resource/products?operation=listProducts");
 MASRequestBuilder builder = new MASRequestBuilder(uriBuilder.Build());